 Candidates interested in the Master of Laws can choose to apply for either the LL.M. with Research Paper or the LL.M. with Thesis.
-If they choose the LL.M. with Research Paper, they then have the option to apply to: (A) the general LL.M. without concentration or (B) one of the six specialized concentrations currently offered at the graduate level by the Faculty of Law:
+If they choose the LL.M. with Research Paper, they then have the option to apply to: (A) the general LL.M. without concentration or (B) one of the nine specialized concentrations currently offered at the graduate level by the Faculty of Law:

 - Legislative Studies